-During the week of the Fourth of July the sky will reverberate with the bangs, pops and flashes that accompany the Fourth of July Celebrations.
-Humans may enjoy the revelry, but for some dogs fireworks, like thunder storms, can cause a great deal of stress including:
+Humans may enjoy the revelry of fireworks, but for some pets – fireworks, like thunder storms, can cause a great deal of stress which may include:

 - Violent shaking, trembling